-In order to accommodate full-time working professionals, ODL classes are delivered in a blended face-to-face weekend format which utilizes interactive online technologies to support the collaborative learning delivered in the class laboratory.
+In order to accommodate full-time working professionals, ODL classes on the Philadelphia campus are delivered in a blended face-to-face weekend format which utilizes interactive online technologies to support the collaborative learning delivered in the class laboratory.
+In Georgia, classes are held in the evening and on weekends.
 Course schedules are designed to allow the greatest flexibility for our students.

 Most of the students complete the program in two to three years.
 However, we collaborate with students to work out a schedule that can accommodate the different life experiences and goals of our students.
 This may mean extending the course work if it makes sense to meet the needs of our students.

 Yes.
 Because the ODL programs are designed for working professionals, most students pursue their degree and/or certification part-time.
 Our flexible course offerings are intended to provide flexibility for our students.

 Yes.
 Our programs are designed for working professionals with all classes meeting on weekends.
 Also, the two to three years allotted for completion of the MS degree allows flexibility.
 In fact, employment during the program is beneficial in providing real-time experiences for engaging in ODL practice.

 No. We have found that standardized test scores are not effective indicators of successful ODL students, rather previous education and former/current work experience are key factors in admissions decisions and predictors of student success.